nodecraft/spawnpoint-nats/README.md

 [NATS](http://nats.io/) Plugin for Appframe on NPM

 ## API
-This api uis mounted at `app.nats` to access these methods:
+This api is mounted at `app.nats` to access these methods:

 ##### `app.nats.publish(subject, message, callback)`
 Sends a message to a subscriber.
 Expects no response.
 Callback issued when message is sent to the NATS server.
 No guarantee of receipt.